Kenzku/audio-command/docs/DEVELOPER_PLAYBOOK.md

-# Developer Playbook: Building AI-Enabled Audio Applications
+# Developer Playbook: Building AI-Enabled Voice Command Applications

-This playbook provides a comprehensive guide for developers who want to build AI-enabled audio applications similar to our Audio Transcription & Translation Platform.
-Follow these steps and best practices to implement audio recording, transcription, translation, and voice command features in your own applications.
+This playbook provides a comprehensive guide for developers who want to build AI-enabled voice command applications similar to our Voice Command Platform.
+Follow these steps and best practices to implement voice command detection, execution, audio recording, transcription, and translation features in your own applications.

 ## Table of Contents